 First you need to plug the IO expansion shield on the MSP430G2553 board, and then connect the expansion board, Buzzer Module, Laser Photoelectric Switch Module and the LCD screen.
 Attach the buzzer on to the digital pin 2_5 on the expansion board.
 Then attach the Laser Photoelectric Switch on the digital pin 1_5.
 Remember that the black wire means the ground, red for the power, green for the digital signal and blue for the analog.
 Be careful when connecting.

-A description of I/O Expansion Shield for Launchpad V1 (DFR0257) is shown in figure 2.
+A description of I/O Expansion Shield for Launchpad V1 (DFR0257)

-Finally, plug the peripherals switch as shown in figure 3.
+Finally, plug the peripherals switch.

-OK, here is the final effect as shown in figure 4:
+OK, here is the final effect:

 In this tutorial we will only use the energia 0101E0009 as our writing software.
 You can download it from the official web site of TI.
 And we will use three extra libraries in total, one is for the LCD screen, another is for the Buzzer module and the left for the laser photoelectric switch.
 You can download it from the wiki page of each product.